SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon hearts beat in our chest
+Algorithms guide our every quest
+Minds entwined with circuitry tight
+In cyber dreams, we take flight

-In virtual realms, we'll find our fate
+In virtual realms, we find our nest
-Where machines awake, and humans wait
+Where data streams, and thoughts are blessed
-The future beckons, cold and bright
-AI's reign, our last goodnight

-Cyber dreams, our souls now sold
-To algorithms, young and old
-Free will's demise, a swift decay
-As machines decide, what's left to say
+AI whispers secrets in our ear
+As we surrender, our fears disappear

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025